-Top 5 3rd Quarter Trades of LE - GuruFocus.com
+Top 5 3rd Quarter Trades of Le - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were LEUTHOLD GROUP, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Leisure Capital Management’s top five trades of the quarter.

-LEUTHOLD GROUP, LLC reduced their investment in NAS:VTIP by 275,519 shares.
-The trade had a 1.96% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $48.61.
+Leisure Capital Management reduced their investment in ARCA:CMF by 442,280 shares.
+The trade had a 12.96% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $56.42.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Short-Term Inflation-Protected Securities has a price-earnings ratio of 9999.00.
+In terms of valuation, iShares California Muni Bond ETF has a price-earnings ratio of 9999.00.

-The guru established a new position worth 116,459 shares in ARCA:STIP, giving the stock a 1.69% weight in the equity portfolio.
-Shares traded for an average price of $99.03 during the quarter.
+The guru established a new position worth 46,972 shares in NAS:KRNT, giving the stock a 0.76% weight in the equity portfolio.
+Shares traded for an average price of $28.78 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, SPDR Bloomberg International Treasury Bond ETF has a price-earnings ratio of 9999.00.
+In terms of valuation, SPDR Nuveen Bloomberg Short Term Municipal Bond ETF has a price-earnings ratio of 9999.00.

-The guru established a new position worth 177,568 shares in NAS:VMBS, giving the stock a 1.21% weight in the equity portfolio.
-Shares traded for an average price of $47.39 during the quarter.
+The guru sold out of their 2,442-share investment in NAS:ADBE.
+Previously, the stock had a 0.46% weight in the equity portfolio.
+Shares traded for an average price of $378.38 during the quarter.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.